 Here they are.
 The awe inspiring Macaron.
 An exquisite french pastry popping up everywhere lately.
 I'll admit, early last year I had never even heard of the macaron.
 By pure chance I 'stumbled upon' a blog by the name of Tartelette and I was super lucky.
 Amazing recipes, classy photography and invaluable information about the macaron opened up a flood gate for me.
 I have truly discovered that pastry is for me.

-ost interested in, and the macaron was something I instantly, definitely wanted to master.
+Pastry has always been the aspect of cooking I have been most interested in, and the macaron was something I instantly, definitely wanted to master.
 Such valuable advice can be found on the internet and the research I did was absolutely essential, but applying this knowledge and seeing it in action is the key to success.

 After trials, errors, reading and planning, I believe that I have made macarons that are worthy.
 I know I have!